ACEN Accreditation Manual – Section II Policies

 - Comply with all of the ACEN’s requirements, policies, guidelines, decisions, and requests.

-The ACEN accredits selected types of governing organizations and all types of nursing programs, not individuals.
+The ACEN accredits selected types of governing organizations (see Policy #3 Eligibility for Initial and Continuing Accreditation) and all types of nursing programs, not individuals.
 Therefore, any individual who reports to the ACEN on behalf of a governing organization/nursing program, either by virtue of his or her office or as delegated by the chief executive officer of the governing organization, obligates the governing organization and nursing program in all matters regarding integrity.
 Additionally, in order to comply with the requirements for honesty and integrity, appropriate representatives (e.g., nurse administrator, chief executive officer, etc.) of the governing organization are obligated to review and ensure the honesty and integrity of information disclosed.

 With due regard for confidentiality, a governing organization/nursing program applying for candidacy or seeking initial or continuing accreditation shall provide ACEN and its representatives with unrestricted access to all aspects of its operations, including information about the governing organization’s/nursing program’s affairs, including, but not limited to, reports of other accrediting, licensing, and auditing agencies.